NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 2. Create the Lambda function with:
     1. Python 3.10, or higher, as the runtime.
     1. Set the permissions to the role created above.
-    1. Under "Additional Configurations" select "Enable VPC" and select a VPC and Subnet that will have access to all the FSxN cluster management endpoints that you want to gather audit logs from.
+    1. Under `Additional Configurations` select `Enable VPC` and select a VPC and Subnet that will have access to all the FSxN cluster management endpoints that you want to gather audit logs from.
-    1. Click `Create Function` and on the next page, under the “Code” tab, select "Upload From -> .zip file."
-Provide the .zip file created by the steps above.
+    1. Click `Create Function` and on the next page, under the `Code` tab, select `Upload From -> .zip file.` Provide the .zip file created by the steps above.
     1. From the Configuration -> General tab set the timeout to at least 30 seconds.
 You will may need to increase that if it has to process a lot of audit entries and/or process a lot of FSxN file systems.
 3. Configure the Lambda function by setting the following environment variables.
 For a Lambda function you do this by clicking on the `Configuration` tab and then the `Environment variables` section.